-9.5.5 Full API for SubsurfacePropertiesBuilder
+Full API for SubsurfacePropertiesBuilder

+1. SubsurfacePropertiesBuilder(run=None)

+Instantiates a SubsurfacePropertiesBuilder object.

+param run

-- 1. SubsurfacePropertiesBuilder(run=None): Instantiates a SubsurfacePropertiesBuilder object.
-If the optional Run object run is given, it will use the subsurface units in run for later application. run must be provided as an argument either here or when calling the apply() method (see below). - load\csv\file(tableFile, encoding='utf-8-sig'): Loads a comma-separated (csv) file to your SubsurfacePropertiesBuilder object.
-The default text encoding format is utf-8-sig, which should translate files generated from Microsoft Excel. - 3. load\txt\file(tableFile, encoding='utf-8-sig'): Loads a text file to your SubsurfacePropertiesBuilder object.
-The default text encoding format is utf-8-sig. - 4. load\txt\content(txt\content): Loads in-line text to your SubsurfacePropertiesBuilder object. - 5. load\default\properties(database='conus\1'): Loads one of several databases of subsurface properties.
-The default, conus\1, is from Maxwell and Condon (2016). - 6. assign(old=None, new=None, mapping=None): Assigns properties to the new subsurface unit using the properties from the old subsurface unit.
+An optional Run object.
+If provided, it will use the subsurface units in run for later applications. run must be provided as an argument either here or when calling the apply() method (see below).

+2. load_csv_file(tableFile, encoding='utf-8-sig')

+Loads a comma-separated (csv) file to your SubsurfacePropertiesBuilder object.

+param tableFile

+String path to the input .csv file.

+param encoding

+The text encoding format of your file.
+Defaults to utf-8-sig, which should translate files generated from Microsoft Excel.

+3. load_txt_file(tableFile, encoding='utf-8-sig')

+Loads a text file to your SubsurfacePropertiesBuilder object. param tableFile param encoding

+String path to the input .txt file.

+The text encoding format of your file.
+Defaults to utf-8-sig.

+4. load_txt_content(txt_content)

+Loads in-line text to your SubsurfacePropertiesBuilder object.

+param txt_content

+In-line text string.

+5. load_default_properties(database='conus_1')

+Loads one of several databases of subsurface properties.

+param database

+Default database.
+Options are:

+'conus_1': Soil/rock properties from Maxwell and Condon (2016).

+'washita': Soil/rock properties from Little Washita script.

+'freeze_cherry': Soil/rock properties from Freeze and Cherry (1979).
+Note: Freeze and Cherry only has permeability and porosity.

+6. assign(old=None, new=None, mapping=None)

+Assigns properties to the new subsurface unit using the properties from the old subsurface unit.
 Alternatively, a dictionary (mapping) can be passed in as an argument, which should have the keys as the old units, and the values as the new units.
-If an old unit will apply to multiple new units, the new units need to be passed in as a list. - 7. apply(run=None, name\registration=True): Applies the loaded subsurface properties to the subsurface units in the Run object run.
+If an old unit will apply to multiple new units, the new units need to be passed in as a list.

+param old

+String source unit with existing parameters

+param new

+String target unit to which the parameters from old will be mapped.

+param mapping '

+Dictionary that includes the old units as keys and new units as values.

+7. apply(run=None, name_registration=True)

+Applies the loaded subsurface properties to the subsurface units in the Run object run.
 If run is not provided here, the user must provide the run argument when instantiating the SubsurfacePropertiesBuilder''object.
-If ''name\registration is set to True, it will add the subsurface unit names (e.g., s1, s2 from the example above) to the list of unit names for each property (e.g., setting Geom.Perm.Names = 's1 s2 s3 s4'), and set the addon keys not associated with a specific unit (e.g., Phase.RelPerm.Type). - 8. print(): Prints out the subsurface parameters for all subsurface units in a hierarchical format. - 9. print\as\table(props\in\header=True, column\separator=' '): Prints out the subsurface parameters for all subsurface units in a table format. props\in\header will print the table with the property names as column headings if set to True, or as row headings if set to False.
+If ''name_registration is set to True, it will add the subsurface unit names (e.g., s1, s2 from the example above) to the list of unit names for each property (e.g., setting Geom.Perm.Names = 's1 s2 s3 s4'), and set the addon keys not associated with a specific unit (e.g., Phase.RelPerm.Type).

+param run

+Run object to which the loaded subsurface parameters will be applied.
+If run=None, then the run object must be passed in as an argument when the TableToProperties is instantiated.

+param name_registration

+Boolean value.
+If True, sets the auxiliary keys (e.g., GeomNames) related to the loaded subsurface properties.

+8. print()

+Prints out the subsurface parameters for all subsurface units in a hierarchical format.

+9. print_as_table(props_in_header=True, column_separator=' ')

+Prints out the subsurface parameters for all subsurface units in a table format.

+param props_in_header

+will print the table with the property names as column headings if set to True, or as row headings if set to False.

-9.5.6 Exporting subsurface properties
+Exporting subsurface properties

 It is often useful to have a table of the subsurface properties assigned to various subsurface units during a run.
-As mentioned in the run script API, you can write out a table of the subsurface properties by calling the write\subsurface\table method on your Run object.
+As mentioned in the run script API, you can write out a table of the subsurface properties by calling the write_subsurface_table method on your Run object.

-For example, try adding the following line just above the run() method call in the default\richards.py Python test, with the name of the output file passed in as the file\name argument:
+For example, try adding the following line just above the run() method call in the default_richards.py Python test, with the name of the output file passed in as the file_name argument: